 I don't believe the majority of people out there are evil or that they think others are.
 I believe a variety of ideas and experiences leads to stronger, more vibrant communities and better solutions to the problems we face.
 We should be proud of our differences and how we contribute to society, rather than trying to blend in.

-So if you're not evil, and want to show others that you're not evil too, I hope you'll join the project and help spread the word.
+So if you're not evil, and want to show others that you're not evil too, we hope you'll join the project and help spread the word.
 Let's see how many non-evil people we can get to join us!